A sliding-door moment meeting an old Uni friend. Same challenges during a mid career change despite different countries and professions.

 Marketing yourself becomes a critical part of the process.
 In a new industry or when looking for new job opportunities, you need to articulate your skills and interests clearly.
 Updating your CV, online portfolio, and social media platforms showcases your new direction and intent.

-A career change at the age of 40 presents unique challenges and opportunities.
+A mid career change presents unique challenges and opportunities.
 You’re no longer in the early stages of your career, but you bring a wealth of experience.
 This is also a time of new priorities.

 Midlife, the focus usually shifts towards your passions and life experiences.
 For many, it’s an exciting stage, filled with the potential to pursue second careers, explore small business ventures, or even enhance skills through online degrees.
 The challenge lies in balancing your current responsibilities with the leap into a new, exciting career change.

-With the right mindset, a career change at 40 can be a launchpad for greater professional satisfaction and a more fulfilling career path that reflects who you are today.
+With the right mindset, a mid career change can be a launchpad for greater professional satisfaction and a more fulfilling career path that reflects who you are today.

 Making a career change can be challenging, but it’s also one of the most rewarding decisions you can make.
-If you’re ready to explore a new professional path and take your career to the next level, Pipsy is here to help.+
+If you’re ready to explore a new professional path and take your career to the next level, I’m here to help.